-Consideration should also be given to supporting children who have witnessed peer on peer abuse of any kind.
+Consideration should also be given to supporting children who have witnessed child on child abuse of any kind.
 This is likely to be traumatic and support may be required.
 We will signpost to agencies and support services available where needed.